stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 If the precision information for a scalar is found by PSyclone then this is used.
-If the scalar declaration is found and it contains no precision information then an exception is raised and PSyclone will stop with a message that indicates the problem.
+If the scalar declaration is found and it contains no precision information then PSyclone will abort with a message that indicates the problem.
 If no precision information is found then default precision values are used as specified in the PSyclone config file (`r_def` for real, `i_def` for integer and `l_def` for logical).

 Supported precisions are `r_def` and `r_solver` for real data, `i_def` for integer data and `l_def` for logical data.
-If an unsupported scalar precision is found then an exception will be raised and PSyclone will stop with a message that indicates the problem.
+If an unsupported scalar precision is found then PSyclone will abort with a message that indicates the problem.

 LMA Operators
 +++++++++++++

 PSyclone must be able to determine the datatype of an LMA operator.
-If it is not able to do this an exception will be raised and PSyclone will stop with a message that indicates the problem.
+If it is not able to do this, PSyclone will abort with a message that indicates the problem.

 Supported LMA Operator types are `operator_type` (which contains real data with precision `r_def`) and `r_solver_operator_type` (which contains real data with precision `r_solver`).
-If an unsupported LMA Operator type is found then an exception will be raised and PSyclone will stop with a message that indicates the problem.
+If an unsupported LMA Operator type is found then PSyclone will abort with a message that indicates the problem.

 Columnwise Operators
 ++++++++++++++++++++